 A more elaborate variation found in 3D games is the Texture Swap, where the textures on the character's uniform are changed, but the actual model used remains the same.
 While the concept is a little different, these are often called Palette Swaps anyway as they're still easier for developers to make than a full-fledged alternate costume or character.
 The Head Swap is another tried-and-true technique for making more out of less.

 Massively Multiplayer Online Roleplaying Games MMORPGs are often set in a very large world that must be populated by monsters.
 Palette Swap to the rescue!
 By changing the size and textures used on the same model, the designers can make many types of monsters from only a few basic meshes.
 Sometimes even bosses are simply re-textured and are huge versions of weaker monsters.

 Some fans of fighting games use the term to refer to characters that use the same animations and move sets, even if the characters look very different.
+Such characters are also known as "clones".
 Individual characters may also have a choice of several different colors or costumes (or both).